 First, add visibility states to the door.
-From the ribbon, go to the parametric tab, and to the far-right, and find the parametric blocks panel.
+From the ribbon, go to the parametric tab and to the far-right, and find the parametric blocks panel.

 To create a new visibility parameter, select the blue circle with a “plus in it” at the bottom right of the panel.
 It gives the visibility state parameter a default name.
 In this example, it is named “SWING.”

-Next to OPEN property, when you hover over the panel, there are three dots representing a dropdown menu.
+Next to the OPEN property, when you hover over the panel, there are three dots representing a dropdown menu.
 Open the menus and choose the option to “make entities visible.”